apluslms/a-plus/exercises/README.md

 	* `mv` (optional): a space separated list of *path->path* where both paths are relative to submission root e.g.
 		`user/file_name->user/new_dir/file_name`
+	* `cp_personal`: a space separated list of *path->path* where the source path is relative to the user's personal directory (contains generated link and personal directory) and the destination path is relative to the submission root.
+E.g., `generated/->user` copies all generated files of the exercise instance to the submission directory and `personal/somefile->user/somefile` copies a personal file `somefile` to the submission directory.

 	**Note** that the cp/mv *path->path* pattern does not replicate shell command arguments.
 Either dir->dir contents or individual file->file is